xeger/awsume-1password-plugin/README.md

 It replaces AWSume's `MFA Token:` prompt with a biometric unlock and delegates to 1Password for policies on how often unlock is required.
 In other words: it saves you from ever having to type an MFA token, ever again!

+## Support

+If you experience any problems, please [file a bug report](https://github.com/xeger/awsume-1password-plugin/issues/new?assignees=xeger&template=bug_report.md).

 ## Installation

 ### Install This Plugin